Xianyu-Yang/xianyu-yang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 Hi!
 I'm a postdoc at **ETH Zürich**, where I study how forests work — from the lives of individual trees to the big-picture dynamics of biodiversity, species coexistence, and carbon storage.
 I’m fascinated by how forests change and adapt in a rapidly shifting world.

 When I'm off work, I’m usually out in nature, hiking on weekends, swimming in lakes in the summer, or skiing in the winter.
-And when I'm indoors, you might catch me dancing to hip-hop — my favorite way to recharge and stay creative.

 # 🔥 Areas of Emphasis
 Forest Dynamics, Species Diversity, Species Range Limits, Ecological Restoration, Tree Demography, Life-History Strategies